microsoft/regorus/README.md

 Regorus is also
   - *cross-platform* - Written in platform-agnostic Rust.
+  - *no_std compatible* - Regorus can be used in `no_std` environments too.
+Most of the builtins are supported.
   - *current* - We strive to keep Regorus up to date with latest OPA release.
 Regorus supports `import rego.v1`.
   - *compliant* - Regorus is mostly compliant with the latest [OPA release v0.64.0](https://github.com/open-policy-agent/opa/releases/tag/v0.64.0).
 See [OPA Conformance](#opa-conformance) for details.
 Note that while we behaviorally produce the same results, we don't yet support all the builtins.
   - *extensible* - Extend the Rego language by implementing custom stateful builtins in Rust.